nhoizey/nicolas-hoizey.com/_posts/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 # Let's make copies of our own content to Medium

-You can [manualy import any post onto Medium](https://help.medium.com/hc/en-us/articles/214550207-Import-post), just [like I did](https://medium.com/@nhoizey/chrome-fails-showing-big-emojis-8b274d98f17b) for my recent post about [big emojis not rendered by Chrome](/2017/10/chrome-fails-showing-big-emojis.html).
+You can [manually import any post onto Medium](https://help.medium.com/hc/en-us/articles/214550207-Import-post), just [like I did](https://medium.com/@nhoizey/chrome-fails-showing-big-emojis-8b274d98f17b) for my recent post about [big emojis not rendered by Chrome](/2017/10/chrome-fails-showing-big-emojis.html).
 But there are [very few formating options](https://help.medium.com/hc/en-us/sections/115001484747-Editing-formatting), it's really not made for such technical writings with code blocks.

 There is also [an API](https://github.com/Medium/medium-api-docs) that allows you to `POST` you content to Medium.
 Jeremy Keith [blogged about this](https://adactio.com/journal/9694), and shared [his PHP code](https://gist.github.com/adactio/c174a4a68498e30babfd).